BOURNE COMMUNITY COLLEGE

 If the number of applications for Bourne Community College is within the admission limit (180), places can normally be offered to all who apply.
 Where there are more applications that the admission limit, places are normally allocated in order of priority as follows –

-Any child with an Education Health and Care Plan (EHCP) issued under the Children and Families Act 2014, naming the school will automatically be admitted to that school, under section 324 of the Education Act 1996.
+Any child with an Education Health and Care Plan (EHCP) naming the school will automatically be admitted to the school, under section 43 of the Children and Families Act 2024.

 - Children who need a place at the school on exceptional and compelling social, psychological or medical grounds.
 Evidence must be provided.

-- Children who live in the catchment area with brothers or sisters already attending the school and who will still be there when the child starts.
+- Children who live in the catchment area with brothers or sisters already at the school who will still be there when the child starts.

 - Other children who live in the catchment area.

-- Children who live outside the catchment area with brothers or sisters already attending the school and who will still be there when the child starts.
+- Children who live outside the catchment area with brothers or sisters already at the school who will still be there when the child starts.

 - Other children who live outside the catchment area.